Learn how to make a flax egg which is a quick and easy vegan egg substitute. This all natural kitchen hack is fantastic for vegan or egg-free baking!

 There are commercial egg replacement powders available for purchase.
 Unfortunately, these are usually highly processed.
 If you are looking for a more wholesome egg substitute for baking, this flax egg recipe might be just right for you.

-A flaxseed egg is a simple mixture of flax meal and water that can be used in many baking recipes to replace chicken eggs.
+Flax eggs include a simple mixture of flax meal and water that can be used in many baking recipes to replace chicken eggs.
+When combined, this mixture becomes gelatinous, similar to the texture of runny egg white.
+This flax egg mixture can help bind baking ingredients together similar to traditional whole eggs.

 How to Make a flax egg

-Making a flax egg is as easy as combining 1 tablespoon of flax meal with 3 tablespoons of water.
-This 1:3 ratio equals about 1 egg.
+Making flax eggs is as easy as combining 1 tablespoon of flax meal with 3 tablespoons of water.
+This 1:3 ratio for a flax egg equals about 1 egg.

-If you are anything like me, you might not always have ground flax meal at home, but only whole flaxseeds.
+If you are anything like me, you might not always have ground flaxseed meal at home, but only whole flaxseeds.
+Often, whole flaxseeds tend to be more inexpensive than ground as well, which is another reason for you to purchase them over the ground meal.
+They are also more versatile than ground considering that you can grind them into meal yourself or use the whole seeds in crackers or to sprinkle on top of baked bread, oatmeal, or smoothie bowls.
 Making your own flax meal (also called milled flaxseed or ground flaxseed) is super quick and easy.

-I have also tried to make flax meal in my food processor but that didn’t work out at all.
-However, when I want to make a larger batch of flax meal I use my high speed Blendtec blender with the twister jar and that always turns out well.
+I have also tried to make flax meal in my food processor but that didn't work out at all.
+The food processor bowl is simply too large and the blade doesn't grind the seeds very well.
+However, when I want to make a larger batch of flax meal I use my high-speed Blendtec blender with the twister jar and that always turns out well.

 I haven’t yet tried my Vitamix to grind up flax seeds.
 Let me know in the comments if you have, and whether it works or not.